Kevin Stitt: Abortion

 In April 2022, Stitt supported, and signed into law, SB 612, which makes performing an abortion a crime punishable by 10 years in prison or a $100,000 fine, with exceptions for medical emergencies but none for rape or incest.
-The law will come into effect in summer 2022 unless blocked by a court ruling.
 Later in May, Stitt signed into law an even more restrictive bill, House Bill 4327, "banning abortions from the stage of 'fertilization' and allowing private citizens to sue abortion providers who 'knowingly' perform or induce an abortion 'on a pregnant woman.'"
 Abortion in cases of rape, incest, or high-risk pregnancies will continue to be permitted.
 It is the most restrictive ban on elective abortion in the United States.
 The ACLU announced that it would fight the ban in court.

 Capital punishment

 Oklahoma has a long history with capital punishment, having conducted the second-most executions since the death penalty was reinstated in Gregg v.
 Georgia (1976).
 But in 2015, a moratorium was placed on all state executions following the botched execution of Clayton Lockett in April 2014 and the execution of Charles Warner by unauthorized methods in January 2015.
 On February 13, 2020, Stitt announced that the moratorium would be lifted and executions resumed under his tenure.

-On November 18, 2021, he commuted the death sentence of Julius Jones to life without the possibility of parole.
+Throughout his governorship, Stitt a strong supporter of capital punishment, had granted clemency twice to inmates facing imminent execution in Oklahoma.
+On November 18, 2021, he commuted the death sentence of Julius Jones to life without the possibility of parole, hours before Jones was originally due to be executed.
+On November 13, 2025, minutes before the scheduled execution of Tremane Wood, Stitt commuted Wood's death sentence to life imprisonment without parole.